rschwess/tutorial_dl_for_genomics/dl_for_genomics_tutorial_notebook.md

-Looks alright, the training as well as the test accuracy is climbing from epoch to epoch and slows down a little more after every epoch.
+Looks alright, the training as well as the validation accuracy is climbing from epoch to epoch and slows down a little more after every epoch.
 It is now your task to find better hyperparameters for our network and training procedure to see how high up you can get the accuracy.
 For doing that, I suggest taking dl_intro.py, commenting out all the code after the training, adjust your hyperparameters and/or network architectures how you like and running it in the terminal via python dl_intro.py.

 Tipps: